 - Need to make a lot of sales to make money

 - High failure rate

 Any Negatives?
 Beware of Lawsuits

 There are a lot of negatives associated with this company.
 It wouldn’t be an MLM business if there weren’t.
 One of the main negatives is in the products themselves.
 The company seems to be sending out seconds or broken items to make up for their production losses.

-The non-stick coating doesn’t work, handles falling off, imaginary lifetime warranty and customer service is worse than a bookie who is owed a lot of money.
-While we can say that some lemons get through in any production quality control system, the amount of complains about Princess House products are just too many to justify with that excuse.
+The non-stick coating doesn’t work, handles falling off, imaginary lifetime warranty, and customer service is worse than a bookie who is owed a lot of money.
+While we can say that some lemons get through in any production quality control system, the number of complaints about Princess House products is just too many to justify with that excuse.

-Next negative aspect to think about is the poor customer service shown by not only the company but by the individual reps.
+The next negative aspect to think about is the poor customer service shown by the company and the individual reps.
 They can be mean and ignore your calls when you are not satisfied with the products they received.

-There was a 1994 lawsuit but that was brought by the company against The Lindseys who sought to broaden their income by signing with another company.
+There was a 1994 lawsuit, but the company brought that against The Lindseys, who sought to broaden their income by signing with another company.
 We did not read the lawsuit to find out who won.
 It was too long ago to worry about now.